-Identify your dog By law your dog must wear an identity tag, with very few exceptions.
+By law your dog must wear an identity tag, with very few exceptions.
 Make sure your dog always wears a quality dog ID tag with all the correct details on it, as required by law.
 Check that the details are current and are still clear and readable.
-For more info, see Dog Identification and the UK Law.
+For more information please visit Dog Identification and the UK Law.

 I keep dog tags on my dogs at all times, even in the house.
 If your dog escapes or is stolen from home and is not wearing their tag you will be in for a whole heap of trouble and heartache.
 Buy a nice comfortable house collar for your dog if you are worried about their daily comfort, and attach a tag to it for wearing always.